Southern Cross: A southern sky signpost | EarthSky.org

-Tonight, we’re paying tribute to the Southern Cross, also known as the constellation Crux, for our friends in the Southern Hemisphere.
+For our friends in the Southern Hemisphere, we’re paying tribute today to the Southern Cross, also known as the constellation Crux.
 No matter where you live in the Southern Hemisphere, look in your southern sky for the Southern Cross as soon as darkness falls.

-At temperate latitudes in the Southern Hemisphere, where it’s now the winter season, we astronomers say the Southern Cross swings to upper meridian transit – its high point in the sky – around nightfall, or approximately 6 p.m. local time.
+At temperate latitudes in the Southern Hemisphere, where it’s now late autumn, we astronomers say the Southern Cross swings to upper meridian transit – its high point in the sky – at early evening, or somewhere around 7 to 8 p.m. local time.

-Image top of post is the Southern Cross as seen from Manila – latitude 14 degrees N. of the equator – in 2012.
+The image at the top of the post is the Southern Cross as seen from Manila – latitude 14 degrees north of the equator – in 2012.
 The photo is from EarthSky Facebook friend Jv Noriega.
 View it larger.

+The photo below is from the Philippines also.
+It’s from Dr Ski, who posts frequently to EarthSky Community Photos:

-Because the Southern Cross is circumpolar – always above the horizon – at all places south of 35o south latitude, people at mid-southern latitudes can count on seeing the Southern Cross all night long, every night of the year.
+Because the Southern Cross is circumpolar – always above the horizon – at all places south of 35 degrees south latitude, people at mid-southern latitudes can count on seeing the Southern Cross all night long, every night of the year.
 Watch for the Southern Cross to move like a great big hour hand, circling around the south celestial pole in a clockwise direction throughout the night.
-The Southern Cross will sweep to lower meridian transit – its low point in the sky – around 6 a.m. local time tomorrow.
+The Southern Cross will sweep to lower meridian transit – its low point in the sky – around 7 to 8 a.m. local time tomorrow.

 If the Southern Cross is circumpolar in your sky, then the Big Dipper never climbs above your horizon.